cybergarage/round-cc/doc/round_internals.md

 ## Programming Model

-Programming model of Round is based on some programming model such as [actor model](http://en.wikipedia.org/wiki/Actor_model) and [dataflow programming](http://en.wikipedia.org/wiki/Dataflow_programming).
+Programming model of Round is inspired from some programming models such as [Actor model][actor-model], CSP ([Communicating Sequential Processes][csp]) and [Dataflow Programming][df-prog].
 Each node of Round is an actor which has a message queue to receive messages from clients or other nodes.

 ![Round Programming Model](img/round_programming_model.png)